-Manage Workspaces and Deployments on Astronomer
+Manage Workspaces and Deployments on Astro Private Cloud

-• Each Workspace can span multiple Clusters, giving admins the flexibility to organize Deployments across environments such as dev, staging and production.
+• Each Workspace can span multiple Clusters, giving admins the flexibility to organize Deployments across environments such as dev, staging, and production.

-If you’re not a member of any Workspaces, you’ll be prompted to create one the first time you log in to the Astro Private Cloud UI.
+If you’re not a member of any Workspaces, you’ll be prompted to create one the first time you sign in to the Astro Private Cloud UI.
 If you already have access to at least one Workspace, you can create a new one at any time using the New Workspace button in the sidebar.

 • Workspace Settings > General